 I hear you!

--> Keep in mind, that SEO is not for a brand-new blog.
-If your blog is only a few weeks old with little content, then bookmark this guide to come back later.
+-> If your blog is only a few weeks old with little content, then bookmark this guide to come back later.
 Focus on creating some kick-ass content first.
 Get your content out there and promote it on Pinterest.
 The majority of websites close down in their first six months.
 Google accordingly does not send very much traffic to new domains.

 But if you blog for more than a year, SEO is a gem for you to exploit!
 Now.